 Eyestrain & Fatigue

 As the most prevalent issue from those who work on a computer, eyestrain is very common, especially now with technology being so present in our everyday lives.
 If employees didn’t have to take breaks due to tired eyes, they could save more time at work every day.
-Transitions Optical found that 45% of employees take at least one break a day to rest their eyes, and on average, employees usually take more than three breaks of about 20 seconds each.
+Transitions Optical found that 45% of employees take at least one break a day to rest their eyes.
+On average, employees usually take more than three breaks of about 20 seconds each.
 The 20-20-20 rule comes to play here.

 Headaches From Harsh Lights & Glare